 The Federal Migratory Birds Convention Act, 1994 (MBCA) and Alberta Wildlife Act and their regulations protect migratory and resident birds.
 To comply with these regulations, pruning may be delayed if a nest is identified within a tree.
 Conducting work outside the breeding bird season is the best way to avoid disturbing or damaging nests; therefore, this work may be completed in the fall or winter.

-As per the Community Standards Bylaw, the pruning and removal of elm trees is only permitted between October 1 and March 31.
+As per the Community Standards Bylaw (14600), the pruning and removal of elm trees is only permitted between October 1 and March 31.
 If there is an immediate concern or request for elm tree pruning outside the regulated season, please contact Pest Management to be considered for an exemption permit.

 Tree Lighting

-As part of its beautification initiatives, the City of Edmonton strings over 1,400 trees with sparkling lights.
-These trees are primarily located in the Business Improvement Areas of the City, with other installations at locations such as City Hall, Giovanni Caboto and Ezio Faraone Parks.
-Learn more at Tree Lighting.
+As part of its beautification initiatives, the City of Edmonton strings over 2,000 trees with sparkling white lights.
+These trees are primarily located in the Business Improvement Areas of the City, with a few other installations at locations such as City Hall, Giovanni Cabotto and Ezio Faraone Parks.